BtheGit/redux-redux/README.md

 ourState.changeMood('Sad')
 ```

-## Chapter 3: The plot thickens
+### Chapter 3: The plot thickens

 If it feels like we're covering a lot of basic ground tediously, it's because we are.
 The idea is that by the end of the process it will seem downright simplistic.
-For the most part, the how of Redux is simplistic, it's the why that tends to leave beginners a little unsure.
-Since we won't build anything that takes advantage of some of the coolest aspects of Redux, such as time-travel debugging, we'll take a moment to talk about them.
-Time-travel debugging for instance sounds cool but it's really only time travel in the way that rewind and fast-forward on a VHS player are time travel.
-Put away your sports almanac.
+For the most part, the how of Redux is simplistic, it's the why and the syntax that tends to leave beginners a little unsure.

+On a side-note, since we won't build anything that takes advantage of some of the coolest benefits of Redux, such as time-travel debugging, we should at least take a brief moment to mention about them.
+Time-travel debugging for instance sounds really crazy but it's really only time travel in the way that rewind and fast-forward on a VHS player are time travel.
+Sadly, you can put away your sports almanac now.

-We haven't got there yet, but one of the biggest advantages of Redux is being able to see a perfect record of how changes are made to your state.
-Redux never actually changes anything, it just gets instructions about what to change and then creates new copies with those changes.
-At the end we have a history of those instructions just like you might have in your web browser, so we can browse through all the state changes in the order they occured when something goes wrong (time-travel debugging).
+One of the biggest advantages of Redux is being able to see a perfect record of how changes are made to your state.
+Redux never actually changes anything directly, it gets instructions about what to change, and then creates new versions of our state based on those instructions.
+This gives us the potential to save a history of those instructions and versions of the state just like a web browser might when you are wasting too much time on Reddit.
+So we could browse through all the state changes in the order they occured when something goes wrong (time-travel debugging).

-Constantly creating new copies of the state and pretending they are the same thing also means we can avoid another problem, race conditions.
+Constantly creating new copies of the state and pretending they are the same thing also helps get us closer to avoiding another problem, race conditions.
 This is race in the sense of the tortoise and the hare, not in the sense of identity.
 The basic gist is that when you have two or more things going on in your program that will eventually have an effect on the same thing (such as a piece of state/variable) it can create unpredictability.
 In other words, when the order of things happening matters but you can't guarantee what order they will happen in you have race conditions.
 Sometimes it's not important and sometimes one instruction is 'jump out a plane' and the other is 'put on a parachute' and the order really, really matters!

 When you have two actions in redux they never actually change the same thing, one action will create a new, altered copy of the state and the second action will create a copy of that state.
 It doesn't solve the problems with the order of actions, but it means two things aren't trying to change the same thing at the exact same time.
-And it means we can actually go back and see what the order is if we weren't sure.
+And it means we can actually go back and see what the order is if we weren't sure (time travel debugging again).
 It's not as exciting as a real Delorean but it definitely can be helpful.

 At this point in our program we have a state object that is a random assortment of variables and functions.
 It might make sense to bundle all that state together into it's own object just like we did before.